open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 .. code:: sh

-   shell$ mpirun -np 4 --mca btl tcp,sm,self prog1
+   shell$ mpirun -n 4 --mca btl tcp,sm,self prog1

 Run 4 copies of ``prog1`` using the ``tcp``, ``sm`` (shared memory), and ``self`` (process loopback) BTL's for the transport of MPI